Osa Peninsula of Costa Rica -Visitors Guide

-The Southern Pacific coast of Costa Rica is home to raw beautiful beaches, lush jungle, and an abundance of wildlife.
+The Southern Pacific coast of Costa Rica (also known as the Osa Peninsula) is home to raw beautiful beaches, lush jungle, and an abundance of wildlife.

 Corcovado National Park is located in this area.
 It houses 3% of the world’s biodiversity.

 Osa Peninsula at a Glance

 visit Manuel Antonio National Park, go surfing, take a catamaran tour

 Best Time of Year to Visit